About

 Very short things sometimes get put on tumblr.

-Previously I have written for other people, including the Mid Sussex Times, Digital Arts and Aeropause, and wrote a webcomic called Wych Wolf.
+I have written for other people in the past, including the Mid Sussex Times and Digital Arts, and wrote a webcomic which my dad illustrated, now sadly lost to time.

 Music